NinaZumel/NinaZumel.github.io/_books/2013-03-25-strange-tales-from-a-chinese-studio.md

 ---
+author: Pu Songling
 author_profile: true
+book_category: Fairy Tales/Folkore/Mythology
+date: 2013-03-25
 layout: review
-date: 2013-03-25
-title: "Strange Tales from A Chinese Studio"
-author: Pu Songling
-book_category: Fairy Tales, Folkore, Mythology
 olid: OL7355397M
+title: Strange Tales from A Chinese Studio
 ---

 This is a collection of Chinese supernatural tales, compiled by scholar Pu Songling in the late seventeenth to early eighteenth centuries.
 I have several translations of tales from the collection: the Herbert Giles translation from 1880 (probably the best known translation); *Strange Stories from the Lodge of Leisure*, the 1913 translation by George Soulie; and the 2006 translation by John Minford.